 AST 102 Stars, Galaxies, Universe /3 cr. hrs./3 periods (3 lec.)
+Prerequisite(s): None.

 Introduction to the universe beyond the solar system.
 Includes the nature of light, how astronomers and telescopes work, the possibilities of alien life in the universe, quasars, pulsars and black holes.
 Also includes the origin, nature and future of the universe.